 Focus on nutrition

-Having bad eating habits during your fitness training and your time as an athlete is like putting diesel in a Ferrari.
+Having bad eating habits during your fitness training course and your time as an athlete is like putting diesel in a Ferrari.
 All the wrong things that can’t help you recharge your body to function properly on the field.
 Rugby fitness training is a high intensity job which requires super foods and high nutrition diet.
 So always eat right to perform right.